oflore12/ELK-Stack-Deployment/README.md

 - ELK Configuration
   - Beats in Use
   - Machines Being Monitored
-- How to Use the Ansible Build
+- How to Use the Ansible Built

 ### Description of the Topology